russellgoldman/web-app-demo-backend/README.md

 ## Development Environment
 ### Starting the Environment
-To start the development environment, please run
+To start the development environment, please run `make dev-up`.
+It can be accessed on `http://0.0.0.0:8080`.
-`make dev-up`.

 This command will boot up the following services (as defined in `docker/compose/docker-compose.dev.yaml`):
 - FastAPI Backend Server